squid-cache/squid-cache.github.io/old/ConfigExamples/Authenticate/Kerberos.md

     msktutil -c -b "CN=COMPUTERS" -s HTTP/<fqdn> -h <fqdn> -k /etc/squid/HTTP.keytab --computer-name squid-http --upn HTTP/<fqdn> --server <domain controller> --verbose --enctypes 28
 ```

-  - ⚠️ beware the wrap! above `mskutil` options are meant to be on one
+  - :warning: beware the wrap! above `mskutil` options are meant to be on one
     line.
-  - ⚠️ beware that \<computer-name\> has Windows Netbios limitations of 15
+  - :warning: beware that \<computer-name\> has Windows Netbios limitations of 15
     characters.
-  - ⚠️ `msktutil` requires the `cyrus-sasl-gssapi` ldap plugin to authenticate to
+  - :warning: `msktutil` requires the `cyrus-sasl-gssapi` ldap plugin to authenticate to
     AD ldap.
-  - ⚠️ because of a bug in `msktutil` 0.3.16 the \<computer-name\> must be
+  - :warning: because of a bug in `msktutil` 0.3.16 the \<computer-name\> must be
     lowercase

 OR with Samba